software-students-spring2025/1-specification-exercise-mikezhu/README.md

 ### 7.Areas for Improvement
 - **Do you have any additional suggestions or expectations for an app that integrates multi-platform information and social features?**<br>
   Ans:  "It would be great if the app also offered customizable alerts for price drops, and even the alert for rapid change in player reputation."
+### Summary of Key Goals and Pain Points

+### Goals
+1. **Centralized Deal Aggregation:**
+   Provide a single platform that gathers gaming deals from various sources, so users don't have to search multiple websites.

+2. **Cost-effective Purchase Recommendations:**
+   Automatically recommend the best purchase options, ensuring that users always get the most economical deals available.

+3. **Unified Profile Management:**
+   Consolidate multiple gaming profiles into one interface, simplifying the management of game libraries, achievements, and interactions.

+4. **Enhanced Social Connectivity:**
+   Integrate robust social features that enable gamers to connect, share achievements, and interact seamlessly across different platforms.

+### Pain Points
+1. **Time Consuming:**
+   The process of finding and comparing deals is overly time-consuming.

+2. **Required to Visit Multiple Sites to Compare Prices:**
+   Users must navigate several websites to gather and compare pricing information, leading to inefficiencies.

+3. **Managing Different Profiles:**
+   Maintaining multiple profiles across various gaming platforms is confusing and fragmented.

+4. **Difficult to Track Messages:**
+   It's challenging for users to track communications and notifications spread across different platforms.

 ## Product Vision Statement